-Mills, A.D., Dictionary of English Place-Names.
-Oxford: Oxford University Press, 1991.
-Print.
-(ISBN 0-19-869156-4) However, there are numerous villages and parishes named Bromley throughout Britain.
+The ancient history of the Branelowe name begins with the ancient Anglo-Saxon tribes of Britain.
+The name is derived from when the family resided in Bromley Abbots or Bromley Bagots in Staffordshire.
+Bromley itself is derived from the Old English word bromleigh which means clearing where brambles are found.
+Alternatively the name could have originated from the Old English words "brom" + "leah," and meant "woodland clearing where broom grows."
+However, there are numerous villages and parishes named Bromley throughout Britain.
 One of the oldest was Bromley in Kent.
 "This place, which is supposed to have derived its name from the quantity of broom with which the neighbourhood abounds, was in the eighth century given by Ethelbert, King of Kent, to the bishops of Rochester, in whose possession it remained, with very little interruption, till the recent purchase of an estate in Essex for the see."

 Early Origins of the Branelowe family

 The surname Branelowe was first found in Staffordshire where one of the first records of the name was Geoffrey de Bromleye who was listed there in the Hundredorum Rolls of 1273.
 The same rolls list Robert de Bromlegh in Salop.
 Later the Yorkshire Poll Tax Rolls of 1379 list Johannes de Bromylegh.

 "Wootton Hall [in Wooton, Staffordshire], the seat of the Rev. Walter Davenport Bromley, who is owner of the village, is built on a spot than which, in the entire range of the vale of Dove, there is scarcely one more adapted for a noble mansion: its situation is a lofty sloping bank rising from a forest-like seclusion; and the landscape of mountain, meadow, and sylvan scenery is almost unbounded."
 "The ancient manor of Alvaston [in Cheshire] was possessed by the Bromley family, but no manor now exists."

 Important Dates for the Branelowe family

-Another 237 words (17 lines of text) covering the years 1706, 1530, 1587, 1579, 1587, 1652, 1707, 1705, 1707, 1717, 1682, 1718, 1707 and 1718 are included under the topic Early Branelowe History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Branelowe research.
+Another 119 words (8 lines of text) covering the years 1706, 1555, 1530, 1587, 1530, 1587, 1579, 1587, 1652, 1707, 1705, 1707, 1664, 1732, 1699, 1737, 1717, 1682, 1718, 1707 and 1718 are included under the topic Early Branelowe History in all our PDF Extended History products and printed products wherever possible.

 Branelowe Spelling Variations

 Until quite recently, the English language has lacked a definite system of spelling rules.
 Consequently, Anglo-Saxon surnames are characterized by a multitude of spelling variations.
 Changes in Anglo-Saxon names were influenced by the evolution of the English language, as it incorporated elements of French, Latin, and other languages.
 Although Medieval scribes and church officials recorded names as they sounded, so it is common to find one person referred to by several different spellings of his surname, even the most literate people varied the spelling of their own names.
 Variations of the name Branelowe include Bromley, Bromiley, Bromily, Bromly, Bromely, Bromly, Bromleigh and many more.

 Early Notables of the Branelowe family (pre 1700)

-John Bromley (c.1652-1707), of White River, St. Philip's, Barbados, and Horseheath Hall, Cambridgeshire, an English politician, Member of the Parliament...
+John Bromley (c.1652-1707), of White River, St. Philip's, Barbados, and Horseheath Hall, Cambridgeshire, was an English...

-Another 36 words (3 lines of text) are included under the topic Early Branelowe Notables in all our PDF Extended History products and printed products wherever possible.
+Another 81 words (6 lines of text) are included under the topic Early Branelowe Notables in all our PDF Extended History products and printed products wherever possible.